The program is a broad-based model of training framed by three

 report writing of psychological tests and measures.

-- Demonstrate skills in psychological interventions in both
+- Demonstrate skills in psychological interventions and treatment

 - Demonstrate knowledge of psychopathology and ability to apply